Hall of Fame

 “Skating as well as I am — that’s special,” Apolo said in the run-up to the Salt Lake City Winter Games.
 “To be able to come out of that mess as I did is special.
 To be able to improve my relations with my dad is special.
 I’m happy with the way my life’s going, the way I’m growing up as a person.
 Skating has changed me.
 I’ve had a lot of chances, and this is my time to shine.”

-With eight medals, he is the most decorated Winter Olympian in American history.
+With eight Olympic medals, Apolo Anton Ohno is the most decorated Winter Olympian in American history, cementing his legacy as one of the greatest U.S. short track speedskaters of all time.

 MEDAL RESULTS